ThomasUCF/MilVehicleSimEnv-for-Gym/README.md

 ### Path Tracking Tool: Single Path
+This tool displays a tracked path with the map and scenar.<br>
-Map, Scenar and Path can be set at the beginning of the file:
+Map, scenar and path must be set at the beginning of the file:

 	map_file = 'maps/Map01_TankSimEnv.csv'
 	scenar_file = 'scenars/Scenar01_TankSimEnv.csv'